 Day 18: Stone Forest

 Today we visit the world-famous Stone Forest, one of the most remarkable natural phenomena in China.
 It consists of 80 hectares of innumerable bizarre shaped ancient limestone cliffs and peaks created by wind and water erosion some 270 million-years-ago.
 It is the home of the Sani Tribe, one of the branches of the Yi Minority People.
-We will return to Kunming in the afternoon and visit a flower market.
-This evening, we enjoy our Farewell Dinner at a local restaurant and a dynamic Yunnan show.
+This evening, we enjoy dinner at a local restaurant and a dynamic Yunnan show.

 Day 19: Fly to Bangkok

 We fly from Kunming to Bangkok where we will transfer to our hotel.
 The remainder of the day will be at leisure followed by our Farewell Dinner.

 Day 20: Departure Bangkok